ardje/Mixxx-Pioneer-DDJ-SX3/README.md

 - grid clear
 - proper cue loop
 - browser back button
-- track number, song and artist buttons
 - ch fader start
 - tempo range
-- flip (doesn't exist in Mixxx, so it will be replaced with something else, until it gets implemented)
+- sampler bank switching

+## What's not possible at all?

+- slicer with different precisions
+- flip
+- track number, song and artist buttons

+## I found a bug.

+awesome! go to the "Issues" description, and create an issue.

 ## I want to help.
-How do I build this?

-got rid of the build system, because it was easier for me to directly develop from Mixxx and Kate.

-however, you can clone this repository, install this mapping, and modify it using Mixxx and your favorite text editor (don't use Notepad though, it does not recognize LF line endings). then copy the changes back to cloned repo, and commit.
+you can fork this repository, clone it, install this mapping, and modify it using Mixxx and your favorite text editor (don't use Notepad though, it does not recognize LF line endings). then copy the changes back to cloned repo, and commit.

+make a pull request when done.